klis87/redux-requests/docusaurus/docs/tutorial/6-interceptors.md

 }
 ```
 A very important things here is that you need to `throw` error (passed or another)
-or return a rejected promise with am error.
+or return a rejected promise with an error.
 Forgetting about it will probably
 create some bugs, because if you don't rethrow, it will be treated that error is fixed.

 This is because it is possible to recover from error.
 Imagine you received an error